 Implementation

-This is an excellent, tightly written skill that exemplifies token efficiency while remaining highly actionable.
-The rules are specific and concrete, the examples demonstrate both good and bad patterns with real commit messages, and the boundaries section clearly scopes the skill's behavior.
-The 'What NEVER goes in' section adds genuine value by encoding project-specific anti-patterns.
+This is an excellent, tightly written skill that exemplifies token efficiency while remaining fully actionable.
+The rules are precise and unambiguous, the examples demonstrate both good and bad patterns with realistic diffs, and the boundaries section clearly constrains the skill's scope.
+The only minor note is the time-sensitive date in the breaking change example (2026-06-01), but it's used illustratively within an example rather than as an instruction, so it doesn't detract.

 Validation